autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

 To run NPCs from rosbag, follow the steps:

-- navigate to the directory with extracted npc_msgs
+- Navigate to the directory where the `npc_msgs` source code was extracted
-- build and source npc_msgs:
+- Build and source `npc_msgs`:

 ```bash
 colcon build